-For example, for Products you might need several rows per product, if product has several images, or several variants.
-For Customers you can have several rows, because one Customer can have several addresses.
+For example, for Products, you might need several rows per product, if the product has several images or several variants.
+For Customers, you can have several rows, because one Customer can have several addresses.
 Smart Collections can have several Rules.
 And so on.

 You can tell by the column color and by its starting name that it belongs to repeated row.
 For example, all variant columns start with “Variant …” and are the same color.

 When importing, the file must be sorted so that repeated rows for the same item are together (sorted by ID, Handle, or Title).
 Because, as soon as ID or Handle, or Title will change, it will be treated as next item.

 Columns have colors, and those are visual indicators for you how those columns group logically together.